Raise your hand if you just can’t wait until baby cold and flu season?

 If your partner is home or you have other children, recruit them to help you turn cleaning baby’s nose into a game.

-Encourage your helper to sit near your baby’s face and read, talk, and sing with him throughout the entire process.
+Encourage your helper to sit near your baby’s face and read, talk, play with their favorite baby lovey, or sing together throughout the entire process.

 This is a great distraction that is fun for your baby and great bonding for the two of them.